continuing to collate and develop article

 Tom Woodruff's belief was that ever since Alien came out, people have misinterpreted the Biomechanical style.

 He thought that the alien is a monster with tubes and cardboard stuck all over it and that, so he said, was the only construction technique that Giger used when he sculpted for the first Alien movie.

 Gillis and Woodruff had access to many pieces of the original Alien creature suit and head for reference on Aliens, and it literally had plastic parts upon which one could read the catalogue numbers along with valves and plumbing pieces .

 The idea for the alien of Alien 3 was that the creatures were growing into a mechanical being, and one might wonder what to make of that.

 c) Moving away from Giger's vision

 Their idea was that not even Alien was completely true to Giger's vision, his own suit wasn't accurate to his paintings.
-Their idea was to sculpt Giger's designs into repeating organic textures, almost like dear antlers.
+Their idea was to sculpt Giger's designs into repeating organic textures, almost like deer antlers.